 - Criterion E: Engagement (6 points maximum)

-Although each criterion has a point value, IB explicitly states that graders are not converting point totals into grades; instead, they use qualitative grade descriptors to determine the final grade of your EE.
+Although each criterion has a point value, the IB explicitly states that graders are not converting point totals into grades; instead, they're using qualitative grade descriptors to determine the final grade of your Extended Essay.
 Grade descriptors are on page 103 of this document.

 |Rubric Assessment Points Earned||Descriptor Letter|

 Here is the breakdown of EE scores (from the May 2019 bulletin):